Soup Kitchen and Brooklyn Microgrid Team up for Energy Resilience

 The purpose of the CHiPs project is to enable more energy resilience and provide reliable electricity in the event of emergency power outages.
 With a clear line of sight to the sun, the building is ideal for solar panel placement.

-Microgrid For Neighborhood Electricity Hub
+Brooklyn Microgrid as Electricity Hub

 CHiPS towers over most of the other buildings in this manufacturing district.
 Due to the building’s prominent location, Brooklyn Microgrid representatives hope the solar panels will act as an advertising billboard creating more visibility for microgrids and clean energy.